HellenG/Data_Mgt_Analysis_and_Graphics_R/README.md

 A repository for my tutorial documents (Blog posts, Notes, Slides, R Scripts, Figures and Images)

-This is still work in progress, but just uploaded first draft of Session One (Level One), check it out.
+This is still work in progress, but just uploaded:

-Still woking on the demo's and I will upload them as soon as possible, but the notes are sufficient to move to session two.
+* Prelude to level one (a short descriptive note on level one)
+* First draft of:
+        + Session One
+        + Session Two
+        + Session Four

+Check them out.

 Good reading.